Yongjia Xuanjue: Biography

 Yongjia Xuanjue was born in 665 in present-day Wenzhou in Zhejiang Province, China.
 The city went by the name of Yongjia at the time, and he came to be named for his birthplace later in life.
 He began studying Buddhism at an early age as a monk in the Tiantai school and was given the dharma name Mingdao (明道), meaning "bright path".
 He was friends with Xuanlang (玄朗), who would go on to become the fifth patriarch of Tiantai.
-He settled at Lung-hsing temple in Wenzhou, where he remained teaching until his death in 713.
+He settled at Longxing Temple in Wenzhou, where he remained teaching until his death in 713.
 He was prominent enough that after his death, the Emperor Xuanzong gave him the posthumous name Wuxiang (無象), meaning 'without phenomena'.
 His two works that survive today are the Song of Enlightenment and the Yongjia Collection.